brunocfalcao/zahper/readme.md

 * Automatic "view in browser" link generation, in case you want to redirect your users to view the email in the browser.
 * High customizable (storage and views cache, image rendering types, etc) via a config file.
 * Automatic image [CID / URL](https://laravel.com/docs/7.x/mail#inline-attachments) rendering.
-* Already being used in masteringnova.com, Laraning and Laraflash.
+* Already being used in [masteringnova.com](https://www.masteringnova.com), [Laraning](https://www.laraning.com) and [Laraflash](https://www.laraflash.com).
-* You can also use the full Mailable capabilites since Zahper directly inherits from the Laravel [Mailable](https://laravel.com/docs/7.x/mail) class.
+* You can also use the full original Mailable class capabilites since Zahper inherits from the Laravel [Mailable](https://laravel.com/docs/7.x/mail) class.

-## Why Flame

-I've built Flame because I was starting to have medium size web apps (like [Laraning](https://www.laraning.com) or [Laraflash](https://www.laraflash.com)) with a lot of Blade views, Blade Components, etc.
-It was starting to be difficult to organize my features in a way that I could load data inside those views given for the respective controller action that I was running at a certain moment.

-> A thought came to me: "What if I have a way to know automatically what actions am I running and then automatically load my graphical layout accordingly to that action, reusing the layout and not just create more and more views?"

-That's where Flame started.
-Flame will automate this behaviour for you.
-Let's see how.

 ## Installation

-You can install this package via composer using this command:
+You can install Zahper via composer using this command:

 ```bash
 composer require brunocfalcao/zahper